trvrb/dynamics-practical/README.md

 ```

 This will show a window detailing data and analyses with the 'Partitions' panel open.
+We first need to load the sequence data.

 ```
 Click the '+' or choose 'Import Data...' from the File menu and select 'h3_china.fasta'.